Gate-Aware Online Planning for Two-Player Autonomous Drone Racing

-With the velocity samples at all the waypoints, we can calculate the edge $\mathcal{E}$ of the graph, the travel time between two adjacent waypoints, by the method described in the last section.
-In particular, the first node in graph $\mathcal{G}$ is the current quadrotor's state.
 Then, the best velocities $v_i^{\rm min}$ at each waypoint can be found by the Dijkstra method.

-However, as stated before, the above graph search is based on the assumption that the velocities at the waypoints are in parallel with $\mathbf{v}_i$, which is too strong.
-Thus, to further optimize the velocities at the waypoints, the second step is to regenerate velocity samples with the same magnitude with $v_i^{\min}$ but in different directions.
-All the velocity candidates at waypoint $i$ form a cone around $v_i^{\min}$ as shown in Fig. \ref{fig:presearch}.
+To further optimize the velocities at the waypoints, the second step is to regenerate $20$ velocity samples with the same magnitude with $v_i^{\min}$ but in different directions by aligning a predefined cone to $v_i^{\min}$ (Fig. \ref{fig:two_step} Step 2).
 Then a new graph $\mathcal{G}^{*}$ is constructed and we conduct the graph search again to find the optimal velocity $v_i^{*}$ at each waypoint.
-When the optimal velocities $v_i^{*}$ are determined, the time-optimal trajectories for the mass point passing through all the waypoints can be calculated analytically.
-This efficient two-step velocity search strategy and the analytical trajectory calculation make it possible for online planning for a point mass to handle dynamic environments and disturbances.
-However, there are differences between the mass point's dynamics and the quadrotor's dynamics, the optimal trajectories cannot guarantee the dynamic feasibility of the quadrotors.
-Thus, in the next section, we will introduce the optimization problem including the quadrotor's full dynamics and use the mass point's trajectories as initial values and references to establish the optimization problem and improve the solving efficiency.
+The point-mass trajectory can be generated by the method introduced in \cite{romero2022time} as a receding horizon approach.

+However, the point-mass trajectory mentioned above only considers time-optimal waypoint passing and does not account for the perception of racing gates during flight.
+To address this limitation, we seek to determine the optimal heading angle $\psi_i^*$ at each waypoint, which maximizes the visibility of subsequent gates.
+Rather than simply orienting towards the next gate, our approach also considers the perception of all subsequent gates in the sequence.
+Therefore, the optimal heading angle $\psi_i^*$ is determined by solving the following optimization problem:

+where $\prescript{}{w}{\boldsymbol{\xi}}_i^g$ denote the positions of $i^{th}$ gate in world frame, $0<\gamma<1$ is the weighting term for all the coming gates, the farther the gate is, the less weight it will have. $\boldsymbol{R}(\psi_i)$ is rotation matrix only determined by $\psi_i$.
+Solving problem (\ref{eq:yaw_optimal}) at each waypoint gets the optimal heading sequence.
+Due to the lower control effectiveness of heading control \cite{9794477}, we prefer smooth yaw maneuvers.
+Therefore, we use minimum angular accelerator based polynomial trajectory to connect the adjacent yaw angles $\psi^*_i$ and $\psi^*_{i+1}$.
+The coefficients of the polynomials can be computed efficiently using qpOASES\footnote{https://github.com/coin-or/qpOASES} \cite{mellinger2011minimum} with the time of the point-mass trajectory $T^*_i$.
+With this heading reference trajectory generation strategy, the drone will start to point to the next gate $i+1$ at gate $i$, which will be beneficial for the perception of the next gates and also is similar to how human pilots steer their drones\cite{pfeiffer2021human, 10610179}.